 A hair transplant is a surgical procedure to improve baldness.

-Hair transplantation can significantly improve the appearance and self-confidence in patients who are balding.
-However, it is important to remember that this procedure cannot create new hair.
-It can only move the hair you already have from the back of the scalp to the front.
+Hair transplantation can improve the appearance and self-confidence in patients who are balding.
+This procedure cannot create new hair.
+It can only move the hair you already have to the areas that are bald.

-In some cases, patients with hair loss from lupus, injuries, or other medical problems may be treated with a hair transplant.
+In some cases, patients with hair loss from lupus, injuries, or other medical problems are treated with a hair transplant.

-Risks from any surgical procedure include:
+Risks of any surgical procedure include:

 Other risks that can occur with this procedure:

 Hair transplant patients should be healthy, or surgery is less likely to be safe and successful.
-Always discuss your risks and options with your physician before undergoing any elective surgery.
+Discuss your risks and options with your doctor before undergoing this procedure.

 The replaced hairs are usually permanent.
 No long-term care is necessary.

 Updated by: David A. Lickstein, MD, FACS, specializing in cosmetic and reconstructive plastic surgery, Palm Beach Gardens, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.